Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir-oncg10-consolidated/docs/ad-apps/inferno-test-app-registration.md

 ## Patient Standalone Confidential Client / Public Client Applications

-The Patient Standalone Launch application is a standard confidential client application which represents an application that can protect a secret (section 1 & 2 of the test).
-The public client represents an application that cannot protect a secret (section 9 of the test).
-You will need to follow these instructions twice - once for the confidential client (web) and once for the public client (spa).
+The Patient Standalone Launch application consists of two types of client applications:
+1. **Confidential Client (Web):** This application can protect a secret and is used for sections 1 & 2 of the test.
+1. **Public Client (SPA):** This application cannot protect a secret and is used for section 9 of the test.

+You will need to follow the instructions below twice—once for the confidential client and once for the public client:

 1. If you have opted for Microsoft Entra ID, create a new application registration in the Microsoft Entra ID tenant.
 Otherwise for B2C, create it in the B2C tenant.
-Make sure to select platform (Note : You need one application with platform - Web and SPA respectively) and add the redirect URL for Inferno (`https://inferno.healthit.gov/suites/custom/smart/redirect`).
+Make sure to select platform (Note : Create Confidential Client application with Web platform and Public Client application with SPA platform) and add the redirect URL for Inferno (`https://inferno.healthit.gov/suites/custom/smart/redirect`).
 1. In API Permissions for this new application, add the below:
     - Your FHIR Resource API (Delegated)
         - fhirUser